Welcome to BadmintonMonthly – your ultimate badminton resource with latest reviews, guides and tutorials.

 Badminton is a sport that can be enjoyed by both novices and experts.
 It is also a good way of building and strengthening relationships, for example playing with friends at the beach or a father and son having fun in their very own backyard.
 Whatever is the reason, be it fun or involved in competitions, you will need to get a badminton set first.
 You can check out our review of best badminton rackets.

 A complete badminton set consists of rackets, shuttlecocks and a net with bags as optional items.
-Some other essential badminton equipment to look into would be badminton gears, namely attires, shoes, headbands and wristbands.
+Some other essential badminton equipment to look into would be badminton gears, namely attires, top badminton shoes, headbands and wristbands.
 Generally, most badminton rackets are made of graphite or aluminum which is considered lightweight materials.
 You have to take into consideration your level of playing when selecting an ideal badminton racket that meets your budget.
 Before we go into the selection on a badminton set, here is a little history of the game.

 Badminton history and some basic terms